gerbera/gerbera/doc/layout.rst

 ~~~~~~~~

 The typical way to get you files loaded into the library is by defining autoscan folder either via web UI (:ref:`Edit Dialog<autoscan-edit>`)
 or via (:ref:`Autoscan Configuration <autoscan>`).
-On startup each autoscan directory is fully scanned for new or changed files.
-Depending
+On startup each autoscan directory is fully scanned for new or changed files (not *manual*).

+- For *manual* autoscans `Scan Now` has to be used whenever the filesystem should be scanned again.

-on the type the scan is repeated after the set interval (timed autoscan) or new files are imported as soon as they show up on the disk
+- For *timed* scans the scan is repeated after the set interval.

+- For *inotify* new files are imported as soon as they show up on the disk (only if compiled in and support by the operating system).

-(inotify autoscan; only if compiled in and support by the operating system).
-In both cases the file is created in `PC Directory` and the
+In all cases the file is created in `PC Directory` and the
 virtual layout is created or updated.

 There also is the option to overwrite autoscan settings for subfolders (:ref:`Tweak Dialog<tweak-edit>`) to change the expected character